What is pinene? The fresh pine terpene in cannabis

 Pinene in cannabis

-Cannabis is a complex plant that contains hundreds of compounds, including cannabinoids, terpenes, and flavonoids.
-Terpenes are particularly interesting because they not only contribute to the aroma of cannabis.
-One of the most important terpenes found in cannabis is Pinene.
+Cannabis is a complex plant made up of hundreds of compounds, including cannabinoids, terpenes and flavonoids.
+Terpenes are especially intriguing as they do more than simply provide aroma.
+Among the most notable of these is pinene, one of the key terpenes found in cannabis.

 Presence and concentration of pinene across a variety of cannabis